Home » Headline, Health News

 1. Sea Weed

 Naturally rich in iodine as well as trace minerals, sea weed has long been considered a food that supports thyroid function.
 Indeed, native peoples subsisting on their traditional diets often went to very great lengths to obtain sea vegetables in effort to avoid goiter.
 Iodine is critical to thyroid health and function.
 Without adequate dietary iodine, your body is unable to manufacture the thyroid hormones.
 Of course, excess intake of iodine-rich foods is also implicated in thyroid disease.
 Remember: moderation is the key, not excess.
-(Want to up your sea vegetable intake?
-Try my coconut milk kanten with wild plums or my cucumber and daikon radish salad with hijiki.)

 2. Coconut Oil